 What I Do

-I Have the Proofreading Credentials That Will Help You Look Polished and Professional
+I Have the Editing/Proofreading Credentials That Will Help You Look Polished and Professional.

 Hello, my name is Patricia Ogilvie, and I am your new best friend!
 Trained as a writer and proofreader.
 I can make your writing life more relaxed than you expected!

-Before you consider hiring me as your proofreader, we need to clear up any possible confusion:
+Before you consider hiring me as your VA or you may just want content proofreading and editing, we need to clear up any possible confusion:

 There’s a difference among the various levels of proofreading and editing.